 Dill, Parsley, Fennel, Rue, Passion flower vines, Tropical milkweed, Dutchman’s pipe vine, senna, shrimp plant, ruellia… and more.

 Some Nectar Plants available at Buchanan’s:

 Rudbeckia, Buddleia, cigar plant, purple coneflower, coreopsis, cosmos, lantana, Mexican flame vine, tropical milkweed, hamelia, goldenrod, pentas, phlox, ruellia, salvia, verbena, zinnia… and lot’s more.

 Butterflies of Houston & Southeast Texas by John & Gloria Tveten – this paperback book is an invaluable resource for identifying and learning about butterflies in our area.
-Full color photos including photos to help you indentify the caterpillars of the butterflies.
+Full-color photos including photos to help you identify the caterpillars of the butterflies.
 We have copies for sale in the Bungalow (Gift Shop).

 If you are interested in creating a butterfly habitat in your garden, the staff at Buchanan’s can help.
 We can help you choose the right plants to attract butterflies and provide a sanctuary for them to thrive in.